Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 25 Juni 2026 21.50.01 UTC
+- WIB: Jumat, 26 Juni 2026 00.20.12 UTC
-- WITA: Kamis, 25 Juni 2026 22.50.01 UTC
+- WITA: Jumat, 26 Juni 2026 01.20.12 UTC
-- WIT: Kamis, 25 Juni 2026 23.50.01 UTC
+- WIT: Jumat, 26 Juni 2026 02.20.12 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: nature
+Kategori: success